 This Appendix contains an analysis of regional concentrations of BC that was previously included in past annual reports.
-MATES V data are not available to public at the time of the 12th Annual Report, but should be available for the 13th Annual Report.
+MATES V data are not available to the public at the time of the 13th Annual Report, but should be available for the 14th Annual Report.